Theology, ethnography, and politics.

 - The political theory of theologian Reinhold Niebuhr

-He earned—or at least, received—a master’s of Theological Studies from Candler School of Theology at Emory University.
-Prior to that, he graduated from the University of Virginia with focuses on Socio-Cultural Anthropology and Playwriting.
+I received a master’s of Theological Studies from Candler School of Theology at Emory University.
+Prior to that, I graduated from the University of Virginia with focuses on Socio-Cultural Anthropology and Playwriting.

 - the messy, grounded business of the ethnography of religious experience;

 - the messier, often entirely un-grounded business of politics;